taosifahsan/Thin-Film-Simulations/README.md

   plot_velocities(t_r,x,h,Ts,fsize).

   plot_V_TC(t_r,u,fsize).

+# Extra Source Codes:

-#There are some additional programs.
+There are some additional programs.
 We calculated traffic flow problem using traffic_flow.m in appendix A.

-#We compared the runtime of thomas algorithm and direct matlab matrix inversion using tridiagonal_alg_check.m in appendix B.
+We compared the runtime of thomas algorithm and direct matlab matrix inversion using tridiagonal_alg_check.m in appendix B.